hparcells/shapemath-js/README.md

 3. Do Math!

 ## Doing Math
 Once you require the package, you can start doing math.
-We can find the area of a square for example by doing, `shapemath.square.area(10)`.
-This would return a value of 10.
+We can find the area of a square for example by doing, `shapemath.square.area(5)`.
+This would return a value of 25, where 5 is the side length.
 You can store this in a variable or use it in a function.
-For example, `console.log(shapemath.square.area(131.2));` would print out, "10"
+For example, `console.log(shapemath.square.area(5));` would print out, "25"

 You can see all the possible functions on the documentation pages which are comming soon!